MAI4Good/program/README.md

 ## Classes

-Initially classes will concentrate on providing students with foundational lessons on Artificial Intelligence, Mathamatics, Python Programing, Algorithms and subjects like Generative AI and Large Language Models.
+Initially classes will concentrate on providing students with foundational lessons on **Artificial Intelligence**, **Mathamatics**, **Python Programing**, **Algorithms** and subjects like **Generative AI and Large Language Models**.

+Subject matter will be covered from a high-level for humanitarian actors under pressure to gain foundational knowledge and basic practical skills.
+Certificats of completion will be awarded based on engagement and feedback instead of exams.
+Students will be expected to study course materials, provide feedback, pose questions, assist others and establish for themselves code and notes to takeaway from the program.

 ## Partners